How to Get Into American University: Acceptance Rate and Strategies

 • How American University’s admissions officers evaluate candidates

-• Tips for applying to American University
+• Tips for applying to American University, including the supplemental essay

 • How to assess whether applying to American University is even worth the $75 application fee (for you)

-Let’s begin with an examination of the most recent admissions data.
+Before we begin with an examination of the most recent admissions data, consider checking out our new college admissions calculator.

 American University Early Decision Acceptance Rate